glhr/rasa_project/data/nlu.md

 - cancel it cancel it
 - cancel that cancel that
 - do nothing
-- I said cancel cancel
+- i said cancel cancel
 - but can you cancel it
 - that was wrong
-- that's not what I asked
+- that's not what i asked
 - that's wrong
 - wrong
 - it is not right